leaf-ai/studio-go-runner/docs/aws_k8s.md

 ## Load the AWS SQS Credentials

 In order to deploy the runner SQS credentials will need to be injected into the EKS cluster.
+A default section must existing within the AWS credentials files, this will be the one selected by the runner.
 Using the following we can inject all of our known AWS credentials etc into the SQS secrets, this will not always be the best practice and you will need to determine how you will manage these credentials.

 <pre><code><b>
 aws_sqs_cred=`cat ~/.aws/credentials | base64 -w 0`